|

 117. submissive

-inclined or willing to submit to orders or wishes of others or showing such inclination
+inclined or willing to give in to orders or wishes of others

 118. substantive

-having a firm basis in reality and being therefore important, meaningful, or considerable
+having a firm basis in reality and therefore important

 119. subtle